 Commentary on Intangible Assets AASB 138.78, 81 Treasury Mandates Subsequent measurement of an intangible asset is at fair value only if there is an active market.
-It is uncommon for an active market to exist for an intangible asset; in this situation, the asset is carried at cost less any accumulated amortisation and impairment.
-AASB 138.54, 57 All research costs are expensed.
-Development costs are only capitalised when certain criteria are met.
-AASB 138.63 Internally generated brands, mastheads, publishing titles, customer lists and items similar in substance must not be recognised as intangible assets.
+It is uncommon for an active market to exist for an intangible asset; in this situation, the asset is carried at cost less any accumulated amortisation and impairment AASB 138.54, 57 All research costs are expensed.
+Development costs are only capitalised when certair criteria are met.
+AASB 138.63 3.
+Internally generated brands, mastheads, publishing titles, customer lists and items similar in substance must not be recognised as intangible assets.
 However, such items may be capitalised where they are externally acquired; i.e. outside of the public sector.
 AASB 138.88, 92 4.
-The entity must assess whether the useful life of an intangible asset is finite or indefinite.
-An intangible asset with a finite life is amortised.
+The entity must assess whether the useful life of an intangible asset is finite or indefinite An intangible asset with a finite life is amortised.
 Given the history of rapid changes in technology, computer software and many other intangible assets are susceptible to technological obsolescence.
 Therefore, it is likely their useful life is short.
 AASB 136.9 5.
 Intangible assets are tested for impairment where an indicator of impairment exists and entities must make certain disclosures where required (refer to AASB 136.126-137).
-If the recoverable amount of an asset is less than its carrying amount, the carrying amount is reduced to recoverable amount and the reduction is recognised as an impairment loss.
-AASB 138.122-127 6.
-AASB 138 Intangible Assets requires additional disclosures in the rare circumstances where an intangible asset is assessed as having an indefinite useful life.
-Certain disclosures are also required where intangible assets are acquired by way of government grant.
+I the recoverable amount of an asset is less than its carrying amount, the carrying amoun is reduced to recoverable amount and the reduction is recognised as an impairmen loss.
+AASB 138.122-127 AASB 138 Intangible Assets requires additional disclosures in the rare circumstances where an intangible asset is assessed as having an indefinite useful life.
+Certain disclosures are also required where intangible assets are acquired by way o government grant.
 These and other disclosures are detailed at AASB 138, paragraphs 122-127.
-AASB 13.91-99 AASB 13 also requires extensive disclosures where an entity is able to revalue intangibles to fair value (i.e. where there is an active market).
-These fair value disclosures for intangible assets are not illustrated in the Code, as the Code assumes
+AASB 13.91-99 7.
+AASB 13 also requires extensive disclosures where an entity is able to revalue intangibles to fair value (i.e. where there is an active market).
+These fair value disclosures for intangible assets are not illustrated in the Code, as the Code assumes that there is no active market for intangibles.
+However, where intangible assets can be